Inheritance Taxaccrual basisToronto

 – common mistakes to avoid when dealing with inheritance tax

 There are several common mistakes that individuals make when dealing with inheritance tax.
 One of the most significant is failing to plan ahead.
-Many people put off estate planning or assume their assets will not reach the taxable threshold.
+Many people put off estate or assume their assets will not reach the taxable threshold.
 This can result in an unexpectedly high tax burden for their beneficiaries.

 Another mistake is not understanding the impact of the accrual basis.
 In canada, inheritance tax is calculated based on the fair market value of assets at the time of death, rather than their original purchase price.
 This can lead to a significant difference in taxes owed, especially for assets with high appreciation, such as real estate.